ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server instances** table, click the instance that you want to delete clusters from.

-   Ensure that the instance is in the **Ready to Use** status.
+   Ensure that the instance is in the **Ready to use** status.
 Otherwise, you cannot delete clusters from the instance.
    {:note}

 3. Click **Infrastructure** on the left navigation pane.
 In the **CLUSTERS** table, locate the cluster that you want to delete and click the **Delete** icon in the **Actions** column.